miocrobos/Habicht/README.md

 # Habicht - Swiss Volleyball Scouting Platform

-**Habicht** (Hawk in Swiss German) is a comprehensive scouting platform for Swiss volleyball athletes from high school to university level.
-It provides a professional environment for players to showcase their talents, upload highlight videos, and connect with recruiters and university scouts.
+**Habicht** (Hawk in Swiss German) is a comprehensive scouting platform for Swiss volleyball athletes.
+It provides a professional environment for players to showcase their talents, upload highlight videos, and connect with recruiters and scouts.

 ## 🎯 Features